-- Stevenson was born in Edinburgh in 1850 and his family’s profession was lighthouse design – a career he would later turn down to pursue writing instead.
+- Stevenson was born in Edinburgh in 1850 and his family’s profession was lighthouse design.
+A career he would later turn down to pursue writing instead.

-- He was always on the hunt for a climate that suited his poor health and in 1888 he and his family boarded a ship headed for the eastern and central pacific.
+- He was always on the hunt for a climate that suited his poor health.
+In 1888 he and his family boarded a ship headed for the eastern and central pacific.
 They spent three years travelling around and during their time at the Hawaii islands, he became good friends with King Kalākaua and the king’s niece Princess Victoria Kaiulani.
 The family also spent time at the Gilbert Islands, Tahiti, New Zealand and the Samoan Islands.
 During this period, Stevenson completed “The Master of Ballantrae”, composed two ballads based on the legends of the islanders, and wrote “The Bottle Imp”.

 - In 1890, Stevenson purchased a piece of land of about 1.6 km² on Upolu, an island in Samoa.
 He took the native name Tusitala, which is Samoan for “Teller of Tales”.

 - Robert Louis Stevenson died at the age of 44 in 1894.
 He was talking to his wife while opening a bottle of wine when he suddenly collapsed.
 It is believed that he died from a cerebral hemorrhage.
 Stevenson is buried on Mount Vaea on Upolu, close to the family home – which today is a museum dedicated to the author.